Kobeyond/Codes-for-Machine-Learning/K-means/README.md

 ## Elbow Method
 Usually, as k(cluster number) increases, the SSE of our model will probably decrease.
 Because when k is very small, few clusters couldn't fit many groups of examples well, so SSE maybe large.
 As k increases, SSE decreases.
 When k is very large, SSE becomes smaller, however, cluster number now exceeds actual need.
 (Sometimes, if SSE increases instead, it's probably beacause it drop into local minimum.)

-So, we use `elbow method` to estimate the best choice of k: select the number at elbow position:
+So, we use `elbow method` to estimate the best choice of k: select the number at elbow position empirically:

 <img width='500' height='383' src="https://github.com/Kobeyond/Codes-for-Machine-Learning/blob/master/K-means/data/elbow_method.png"/>